Legislature > Frequently Asked Questions

 - Make your letter neat and easy to read (type or print).

 - Make sure you understand the legislative process.

-- Identify the issue at the top of the letter and cover only one issue per letter.
-If you have more than one issue that needs to be addressed, write separate letters for each issue.
+- Identify the issue at the top of the communication and cover only one issue.
+If you have more than one issue that needs to be addressed, write separate communications for each issue.

-- Remember; you're the expert; make your letter informative.
+- Remember: you're the expert.
+Make your communication informative.

 - Identify yourself and the reason for your expertise.

 - Get right to the point.
 For example, you may wish to begin your letter like this: "I hope you will support (oppose) HF or SF___."
 Give your reasons for supporting or opposing the measure.
 Tell your legislator why you think the bill, if it becomes law, will help or hurt you, your children, your business, or your community.
 Explain what it means to you.

 - Use terms they will understand and avoid using abbreviations.

 - Offer to be of assistance.
 Offer to testify if there is a hearing regarding the issue with which you're concerned.